defaultUser4/cardiac-risk-app/CONTRIBUTING.md

 * Please browse our [existing issues](http://github.cerner.com/Igneous/cardiac-risk-app/issues) before logging new issues.
 * Open an issue with a descriptive title and a summary.
 * Please be as clear and explicit as you can in your description of the problem.
-* Please state the version of Operating System, Browser, and cardiac-risk you are using in the description.
+* Please state the version of Operating System, Browser, and cardiac-risk-app you are using in the description.
 * Include any relevant code in the issue summary.

 ## Pull requests